Table Of Contents

 4.5.
 Tan Chon Cave

 Tan Chon Cave is one of the most beautiful Marble mountain caves that you must visit on Mable of Water.
 Inside the cave, there are a lot of smaller caves where you will admire the masterpieces of nature such as The big Buddha statue doing meditation; The standing Buddha statue teaching and blessing people.
-The Holy chess table and as well as the place where the Champa Kingdom worship the God Shiva in Hinduism.
+The Holy chess table and as well as the place where the Champa Kingdom worships the God Shiva in Hinduism.

 4.5.
 Hades Cave